abelykh0/stm32f407-vga/README.md

 | Jumper wires | 15
 | ST-Link v2 or clone | 1

-Software: Install free IDE [System Workbench for STM32](https://www.st.com/en/development-tools/sw4stm32.html/).
+Software: Install free IDE [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html/).
 I am using Windows 10, however STMicroelectronics claims that it also supports Linux and Mac.

 How to connect wires: